 The Frenectomy Procedure

-The Frenectomy procedure can usually be completed in just as little as 30 minutes.
-The procedure is completed under local anesthetic, ensuring the patient is comfortable during their treatment.
-High-quality lasers are used to precisely and accurately remove any unnecessary frenum, causing little to no bleeding or pain after the procedure.
+We can complete the frenectomy procedure in as little as 30 minutes.
+You complete the procedure under local anesthetic, ensuring the patient is comfortable during treatment.
+High-quality lasers precisely and accurately remove any unnecessary frenum, causing little to no bleeding or pain after the procedure.

 Using lasers versus a scalpel causes minimal bleeding and discomfort.
 This will shorten the healing time with little chance of complications.